forta-network/docs/docs/deploying.md

 # Deploying your agent

 Once you have tested your agent locally, you are ready to deploy it to the Forta protocol production environment!
-Deploying your agent involves publishing a Docker image and registering it in the Agent Registry contract. **Make sure your Docker is running before proceeding**.
+Deploying your agent involves publishing a Docker image and registering it in the Agent Registry contract.

 !!! note "Deploying via CLI"
     While we currently only support deploying using the CLI tool, we will add a web UI deployment process in the near future for a simpler experience.

-## Göerli ETH
+## Acquire Polygon MATIC

-The Agent Registry contract currently lives on the Göerli testnet, so you will need Göerli ETH in order to deploy.
-You can acquire some ETH at this [Göerli faucet](https://faucet.goerli.mudit.blog).
-The address to send the funds to will be specified in your keyfile (located at ~/.forta).
+The Agent Registry contract currently lives on the Polygon mainnet, so you will need Polygon MATIC tokens in order to deploy.
+You can acquire some MATIC by following [this guide](matic.md).
 ## Documentation

 Documentation for your agent is **required** in order to deploy.
 It should let others know what conditions your agent is detecting and what sort of alerts it will fire.
 Documentation will always be in the README.md file in your project folder (we have provided example documentation to help you get started).
 Please update the README.md for your specific agent.